-The thermostats automatically control the electricity supply to the heating units so a constant temperature is maintained.
-The thermostats and their protective over temperature cut out are mounted inside the front cover of the water heater.
-There is no need to switch the water heater off when it is not in use.
-The thermostats are fully automatic and power is only used when heating is required.
+The thermostat automatically controls the electricity supply to the heating unit so a constant temperature is maintained.
+The thermostat and its protective over temperature cut out is mounted inside the front cover of the water heater.
+There is no need to switch the water heater off when it is not in use, except when you are on an extended holiday.
+The thermostat is fully automatic and power is only used when heating is required.